Quadditch/quadditch-unreal/README.md

 What we have to do is run a service to let the drone know to take off, and the response is simply an ack.
 Then the drone will use a different service to let us know it finished.
 I initially did this with messages but sometimes they get dropped and I didn't want to deal with the extra complexity of all the acks going back and forth.

 I recommend playing in standalone, offline mode.
+Running in editor causes weird problems when connecting to ROS.
 Offline is required because the user decides if a game will be a server or the client, so UE4's native attempt to automatically start a server will interfere.

 For my evaluation environment I run at least two game instances, as well as an Ubuntu virtual machine to handle the Gazebo simulation and ROS stuff.